Employee time is expensive. Let your office help make everyone more productive.

 This situation also poses a big security risk, especially if the building where your workspace is located doesn’t have any type of security.
 Or worse, if it has an old security setup and no UPS.

 All you need is IP cameras, which may already be installed in your office.
 Powered up by our Niro Hub, our app can alert you every time someone walks through the door.
 And by you, we mean alerts can be routed to any device of your preference, to anyone you appoint, through any platform.
 Maybe you want a notification on a dedicated Slack channel during working hours but a phone call to your management team after hours.
-Maybe you want push notification alerts for deliveries, but email alerts for anything else.
+Maybe you want push notification alerts for deliveries, by email.

 Or maybe you want to set up a monitor wall openly displayed like we did, to decide what to do on the spot.
 Beauty lies in our open, accessible and integrable platform.